MarceColl/sqlillo-royale/mi/src/app/assets/docs.md

 * `:x()` returns the x component of the vector
 * `:y()` returns the x component of the vector
 * `:neg()` returns a new vector that is the result of negating the vector
+* Also you can print vectors directly since we've implemented to `__tostring` metamethod.

+There are also two functions:

+* `vec.new(x, y)` that initializes a new vector with the given x, y
+* `vec.distance(v1, v2)` that returns the distance between both vectors

 ---